How to connect InCarDoc iOS and Android to OBD adapter?

 Lonauto - "Lonauto", "Carista"

-other Bluetooth 4.0/BLE adapter, does not supported directly, but one could check compatibility with upper listed profiles one-by-one
+other Bluetooth 4.0/BLE adapter, are not supported directly, but one could check compatibility with upper listed profiles one-by-one

 Bluetooth 2.0:

-4. Click "Connect" at the Home app screen and wait connection.
+4. Click "Connect" on the Home app screen and wait connection.
 Don't miss to give requested permission (see p.5)

-5. iOS 14 and up! requires "Local network" perrmission and/or "Bluetooth" permission, depending on adapter type.
-Permission request will popup only once at the very first connection attempt, do not miss to give appropriate permission.
+5. iOS 14 and up!
+Requires "Local network" permission and/or "Bluetooth" permission, depending on adapter type.
+Permission request will pop up only once at the very first connection attempt, do not miss to give appropriate permission.

 Check/change permission later is possible with iOS Settings - inCarDoc - Allow incardoc to access